Biocodings/Anaquin/README.md

 The project is maintained by <b>Ted Wong</b>, bioinformatics software engineer at Garvan Institute.

 This is a beta software as we are trying to work with the bioinformatics community.
-Please send us your suggestions (eg: what do you want Anaquin to do?).
+Please send us your suggestions (eg. what do you want Anaquin to do?).
 Detailed workflow guide is avaialble for download at www.sequin.xyz.

 ## License